siunam321/CTF-Writeups/PUCTF-2025/web/NuttyShell-File-Manager/README.md

 - Flag: **`PUCTF25{wheN_bY7eCodE_Bi7e5_B4CK_8c531a651dd37d09b4b70dd619374a7b}`**

 > Note: There is another unintended solution.
-Feel free to read [my research](https://siunam321.github.io/research/python-dirty-arbitrary-file-write-to-rce-via-writing-shared-object-files-or-overwriting-bytecode-files/) for more on that.
+For more on that, feel free to read [my research](https://siunam321.github.io/research/python-dirty-arbitrary-file-write-to-rce-via-writing-shared-object-files-or-overwriting-bytecode-files/).

 ## Conclusion

 What we've learned:

-1. Python airty arbitrary file write to RCE via overwriting bytecode files
+1. Python dirty arbitrary file write to RCE via overwriting bytecode files